-No. However, summer camp instructors, if interested in demonstrating AIS techniques at camp, may take the BAI training (see Trainings) with the understanding they will be charged a \$50 registration fee for training and school teachers will be given training priority preference.
-Also, the summer camp instructor(s) will not be part of the NASP program and will not be covered by DNR/NASP liability insurance.
+No. However, summer camp instructors, if interested in demonstrating AIS techniques at camp, may take the BAI training (see Trainings) if space is available.
+School teachers will be given training priority preference.
+Also, the summer camp instructor(s) will not be part of the NASP® program, will not be covered by DNR/NASP® liability insurance, and may not participate in NASP® tournaments.

-Can Christian Schools participating in the Centershot Program participate in the AIS program?
+Can Christian schools participating in the Centershot Program participate in the AIS program?